 AAPPL scores are based on the ACTFL Performance Descriptors for Language Learners.
 Click here to access the ACTFL Performance Descriptors web page, where you can download the complete text of the Descriptors.
 It is important to understand that AAPPL scores are not the same as the proficiency scores associated with the ACTFL Proficiency Guidelines.

 AAPPL SCORE DESCRIPTIONS

-The three links below lead to tables that contain the full range of scores for each section of AAPPL Measure.
+The three links below lead to tables that contain the full range of scores for each section of the AAPPL.
 These comprehensive sets of score descriptions and strategies may be helpful in setting your own curriculum goals and strategies.

 ACTFL is launching the ACTFL Grade-u-lator in Spring, 2019 within your client site account.